 When you are training your cat to swim, make sure to supervise them around water.
 They may instinctively know the ropes, but they are not experienced enough not to have an accident.
 If your cat is behaving aggressively, don’t chance it with a bite or scratch.
 Simply put them back on solid ground and wait until they are more comfortable being held in the water.

 There are several useful ramps and steps that can be attached to the side of the pool that provide a quick escape if your pet or any other animal falls in.

 Lakes and Rivers

 If you want to take them outdoors, choose a shallow body of water, like a still beach on a lake or pond.
 Keep them next to you and supervise them as they swim and roam around.
-A halter with leash is the perfect choice, as well as a fitted cat life preserver, for exploring the great outdoors with kitty.
+A halter with a leash is a perfect choice, as well as a fitted cat life preserver, for exploring the great outdoors with a kitty.

-If you would like additional information on swimming with your feline friend, please do not hesitate to call us.
+If you would like additional information on swimming with your feline friend, please do not hesitate to call us at (301) 249-2005.